Graham913/G-Hog-mapper-notebook/README.md

 # May

-### Graham's mom luckily found a cheap endoscope in the Amazon return bins, and by this luck, we can now use the robot with video feedback.
+### Graham's mom luckily found a cheap endoscope in the Amazon return bins
+After this discovery, we are 100% able to have live video feed on the controller, which allows us to use the robot when the pilot cannot see it.

 <img src="images/IMG_5914-ezgif.com-crop.gif" width="400">